 Complaints Procedures

-We aim to work in partnership with parents to deliver a high quality children service for everyone.
-If for any reason we fall short of this goal, we would like to be informed in order to amend out practices for the further.
-Our complaints policy is available for parents on request.
+We aim to work in partnership with parents and carers to deliver a high quality service for everyone.
+If for any reason we fall short of this goal, we would like to be informed in order to amend our practices in the future.
+Our complaints policy is displayed on the premises and is available for parents on request.

 The manager is usually responsible for dealing with complaints.
-If the complaints is about the manager, the registered person or other senior member of staff will investigate the matter.
-Any complaints received about staff members will be recorded on an incident log and a complaints log will be completed.
+If the complaint is about the manager, the registered person or other senior member of staff will investigate the matter.
+Any complaints received about staff members will be recorded on the electronic Complaints reporting log.
 Any complaints made will be dealt with in the following manner:

 Stage one